Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • Potato color– pour a glass of boiling water and leave for 2-3 hours.
 Drink half a glass of infusion three times a day before meals;

-• 3 tablespoons buckwheat flowers brew 500 ml of hot water.
+• 3 tablespoons buckwheat flowers brew 500 ml hot water.
 Take half a glass three times a day;

 Prevention